Read time 9 minutes

 While these features reduce the risk of accidental data deletion from Exchange Server, there remains a possibility of users deleting mailboxes accidentally.

-In Exchange Server 2016, you can recover deleted emails either manually or using third-party solutions.
+In Exchange Server 2016, you can Exchange recover deleted mailbox either manually or using third-party solutions.
 The process involves creating a user account and connecting it to the disconnected mailbox.
 However, this is possible only if the mailbox’s retention period has not expired.

 Default mailbox retention period in Exchange 2016